 top of page

-Home sales fell to their lowest levels in 16 years, inventory continued to climb, mortgage rates remained relatively unchanged, and the disparity between asking and sales prices was -$13,519.
-These are the major factors that kept Metro Phoenix in a buyer's market during 2024.
+Home sales over the last 3-years have been at their lowest levels since 2008.
+In 2025, inventory has continued to climb to higher levels, mortgage rates dropped only slightly, and the disparity between asking and sales prices was -$16,059.
+These are the major factors that kept Metro Phoenix in a buyer's market during 2025.
 Yet, and despite these factors, prices have rebounded and continued an upward trend.

 Price per-square foot is a better indicator than median price because it takes into consideration the average size of sold homes, not just the price.
-The average monthly price per-square foot (PPSF) in the Phoenix Real Estate Market was $11.65 higher in 2024 than it was in 2023.
+My Metro Phoenix real estate market update focuses on PPSF.

 Year